sumittiware/Inshorts-Clone/README.md

 Inshorts website webscrapper server developed using Django-Rest-Framework

 ## Note:
-   - If you are test it for an android device then use command python manage.py runserver 0.0.0.0:8000
+   - If you are testing it on an real android device then use command python manage.py runserver 0.0.0.0:8000
    - Add your machines IP address in allowed hosts in setting.py file

 ## Endpoints :